m59peacemaker/js-wark/README.md

 #### correction

 The rules so far are true for `Emitter`. `Event` is better and solves the nested emit/moment issue.
-When speaking of `Event` (which will usually be the case!), a moment of times means an `emit` being called and all of its subscribers being called, **unless already within a moment of time**.
+When speaking of `Event` (which will usually be the case!), a moment of time means an `emit` being called and all of its subscribers being called, **unless already within a moment of time**.
 In such a case, the nested emit joins in the same moment already occurring and does not do the madness of generating a new moment of time, nested within another.

 ### Event